NOW AVAILABLE FOR VIEW

-But there is a dark side to our foreign policy — a policy that often aligns Canada with the objectives of the United States in Latin America and the Caribbean.
+But there is a dark side to our foreign policy — a policy that has thwarted the Haitian people’s struggles for freedom and self-determination over the last two decades.

 In 2009, I accompanied my partner, David Putt, who was in Haiti to work on clean water projects in some of the rawest slums in Port-au-Prince.

 A few weeks after arriving I was taking photographs in Cham Mas, a major square in the centre of Port au Prince.
 A poor but neatly dressed older man approached me with his arms out, shouting in broken English.
 “Blan, blan, (foreigner) you don’t know what is happening here.”
 He thought I was a journalist.
 He wasn’t being aggressive – I walked towards him, afraid that the UN soldiers patrolling the square would harass or arrest him.
 Taking off his hat, he spoke again: “they are killing us!
 We are poor people.
 Life is very hard.
 Tell them, them what they are doing to us.
 Tell them to stop!
 Tell them to stop!”
 He began to cry.
 I held his hand until he composed himself.
 He put on his hat and slowly walked away.

 This encounter moved me to the core and was the beginning of a deeper awareness of the plight of the Haitian people.
 I later learned that many people had been killed in Cite Soleil, where the man was from.
 On a personal level this film is a response to the impassioned plea of the man I met in Cham Mas.

 Elaine Briere is an award-winning filmmaker and photojournalist.
 Her photographs have appeared in the Globe & Mail, the New York Review, Canadian Geographic, Amnesty International, and Neue Zurcher Zeitung (Switzerland).
 She has exhibited in Holland, Sweden, Australia, Japan, the USA and the 2006 World Urban Forum.
 East Timor, Testimony was published in 2004 by Between the Lines.